xorgnak/z4/README.md

 1. Continue with the QUICKSTART instructions from inside of the VM.
 1. Exit the VM when done with QUICKSTART instructions.

 ## QUICKSTART
 1. Clone this repository and run the setup script.
 ```
 cd ~ && git clone https://github.com/xorgnak/z4 && cd z4 && ./exe/setup
 ```
    1. Use `./z4` to begin the client.
       1. Use the `init!` command to start the web server and discord bot.
+   1. Use `./z4 --background` to begin the server.

 1. The local z4 server is running at [localhost:4567](http://localhost:4567)